Moon

 Cast

-Marja Viitahuhta (Author), Marja Viitahuhta (Cinematographer), Anna Näkkäläjärvi-Länsman (Composer), Marja Viitahuhta (Editor), Anna Näkkäläjärvi-Länsman (Producer), Marja Viitahuhta (Script), Anna Näkkäläjärvi-Länsman (Sound Design), Alfred Kordelinin säätiö (Funder), Taiteen edistämiskeskus (Funder)
+Marja Viitahuhta (Author), Marja Viitahuhta (Cinematographer), Anna Näkkäläjärvi-Länsman (Composer), Marja Viitahuhta (Editor), Anna Näkkäläjärvi-Länsman (Producer), Marja Viitahuhta (Script), Anna Näkkäläjärvi-Länsman (Sound Design), Taiteen edistämiskeskus (Funder), Alfred Kordelinin säätiö (Funder)

 Press Photos

-Marja Viitahuhta (formerly Mikkonen) is a Helsinki-based media artist and filmmaker.
+Marja Viitahuhta (formerly Mikkonen) is a Helsinki-based media artist and filmmaker who grew up in the Inari region.
 Her works range from films, performances and installations to photography and collage.
 She holds a BA degree in performance art from the Turku Polytechnic Arts Academy and an MFA degree from the Finnish Academy of Fine Arts.
 She has been awarded internationally at Cannes (Cinéfondation), Stuttgarter Filmwinter, Mediawave and L’Alternativa film festivals.
-Viitahuhta's recurring themes focus on perception and experience of female protagonists.
-Her works deconstruct individual identities, memories, or the idealised imagery of nations and landscapes.
-Her work often speaks in an intimate and personal tone and deals with existence and mortality.
-The text and image are set in a dialogue in Viitahuhta’s experimental language.
-Viitahuhta often bases her work on documentary filmmaking, archive material and found images as well as interviews.
+Viitahuhta often bases her experimental works on documentary methods such as usage of archive material and found images as well as interviews.
+Viitahuhta has collaborated with musicians Ánnámáret (Anna Näkkäläjärvi-Länsman), Ilkka Heinonen and Turkka Inkilä since 2019.
+The working group is initiated by Ánnámáret.